 The Condesa location is more of a party spot than the Cuauhtémoc location.
 Go here if you’re bar hopping around Condesa.
 Typically a good time to be had here.

-Wallace has two floors have several rooms and it’s one of the better spots in Condesa in my opinion.
-I wouldn’t spend the whole night here, but it’s a good place to grab a drink or two.
+Wallace has two floors that have several rooms, and it’s one of the better spots in Condesa, in my opinion.
+I wouldn’t spend the whole night here, but it’s an excellent place to grab a drink or two.

 – Polanco Nightlife –